ajam/aufbau/README.md

 ##### Apps with more complicated build processes

-If you're app build process is more involved, maybe it's bilingual and needs a virtualenv for other dependencies, you can drop your app in the `www/node_modules/` folder and build it manually.
+If your app build process is more involved, maybe it's bilingual and needs a virtualenv for other dependencies, you can drop your app in the `www/node_modules/` folder and build it manually.
 The app still needs an `apps.json` definition and you can tell it to skip the installation processes by putting `skip-install` in lieu of the version number.
 When you run `npm run install-apps`, it will still add the home button, if that doesn't already exist.

 ````js
 [